 Foundation Certificate in Business Analysis

 Holders of this certificate should be able to demonstrate an understanding of

 - the role and competencies of a business analyst

 - business case development

-Before attending this course delegates will be expected to purchase and read the BCS publication 'Business Analysis – Third Edition'.
-Supporting re-reading documents and pre-work will also be issued for some modules.
-Delegates should plan to complete 10-15 hours of pre-reading before attending the course.
+Before attending these courses, delegates will be expected to purchase and read the BCS publication 'Business Analysis – Third Edition'.
+Pre-reading and pre-work will also be issued for some modules.
+Delegates should plan to complete 10-15 hours of pre-reading before attending the courses.

 The BCS reading text is not included in the course fee and delegates should obtain their own copy in order to complete the pre-reading.
 The ISBN number for the book is 9781780172774 and it is available direct from the BCS, or from most on-line book retailers.